Environment Class#

 file (

-) –URL of an upper air sounding data output from Wyoming Upper Air Soundings database.
+string) –URL of an upper air sounding data output from Wyoming Upper Air Soundings database.

 Example: